 Miller is the vice president and head of operations and management.
 He joined the firm in 1999 after services as a retirement planning specialist.
 He is a certified financial planner (CFP).

-Fundamental analysis is the method of choice at Miller Gesko for evaluating securities.
-This type of analysis looks at the market surrounding the company, as well as the company’s details such as management, financials and more.
+Fundamental analysis is the method of choice at Miller, Gesko for evaluating securities.
+This type of analysis focuses on a company’s fundamentals, such as management, financials and more.